 Lemuel A. Penn, U.S. Army (1915–1964) — An educator and World War II veteran, Penn joined the Army Reserve as a student at Howard University.
 During World War II, he served in New Guinea and the Philippines, attaining the rank of lieutenant colonel and earning a Bronze Star.
 After the war, he worked in education, becoming assistant superintendent of the Washington, D.C. public schools.
 On July 11, 1964, Lt.
 Col. Penn and two other veterans were returning from reserve training at Fort Benning, Georgia when local Ku Klux Klansmen began shooting at their car, killing Penn.
 After a local jury failed to convict the suspects of murder, the federal government prosecuted them for violating the Civil Rights Act of 1964, passed just nine days before Penn's murder.
 (Section 3, Grave 1377-LH)

-Roscoe Robinson Jr., U.S. Army (1928–1993) — In 1982, Gen. Robinson became the first African-American in the Army to attain four-star rank, and the second in the military (after Daniel "Chappie" James of the U.S. Air Force).
+Roscoe Robinson Jr., U.S. Army (1928–1993) — In 1982, Gen. Robinson became the first African American in the Army to attain four-star rank, and the second in the military (after Daniel "Chappie" James of the U.S. Air Force).
 In a 34-year military career that began in 1951, the West Point graduate served with the 7th Infantry Division during the Korean War and the 1st Cavalry Division in Vietnam.
 He earned two Silver Stars, three Legions of Merit, the Distinguished Flying Cross and a Bronze Star.
 Gen. Robinson served as U.S. representative to the North Atlantic Treaty Organization (NATO) for the three years preceding his retirement in 1985.
 (Section 7A, Grave 18)

-Frank Snowden, U.S. Army (1885–1977) — During World War II, Snowden was the senior African-American officer at Camp Lee, Virginia, where he advised the Army on race relations.
+Frank Snowden, U.S. Army (1885–1977) — During World War II, Snowden was the senior African American officer at Camp Lee, Virginia, where he advised the Army on race relations.
 He subsequently held several civilian positions in the Army.
 His son, Frank Snowden Jr., was a pre-eminent scholar of classics and recipient of the National Humanities Medal.
 (Section 12, Grave 8471-3)

-United States Colored Troops (USCT) — During the Civil War, the U.S. government recruited African-Americans to serve in all-black regiments of the Union Army, collectively called the United States Colored Troops (USCT).
-More than 178,000 African-Americans served in USCT units, comprising 15 percent of the Union's total land force.
-Seventy-four percent of Northern black men of age served; approximately 140,000 men were recruited from slave states.
+United States Colored Troops (USCT) — During the Civil War, the U.S. government recruited African Americans to serve in all-Black regiments of the Union Army, collectively called the United States Colored Troops (USCT).
+More than 178,000 African Americans served in USCT units, comprising 15 percent of the Union's total land force.
+Seventy-four percent of Northern Black men of age served; approximately 140,000 men were recruited from slave states.
 The USCT units suffered heavy casualties, with 2,751 killed in combat and more than 65,000 missing or killed by disease.
-Black soldiers also risked death if they were captured by the Confederacy.
-Buried in Sections 23 and 27, their headstones are marked with a Civil War shield and the letters "U.S.C.T." or U.S.C.I."
+Black soldiers also risked death or severe punishment if they were captured by the Confederacy.
+Buried in Section 23 and Section 27, their headstones are marked with a Civil War shield and the letters "U.S.C.T." or "U.S.C.I."
 (U.S. Colored Infantry).

 USS Maine Sailors — The sinking of the USS Maine in Havana Harbor, Cuba on February 15, 1898 prompted the United States to declare war against Spain, beginning the Spanish-American War.
-More than 260 crew members lost their lives in the incident, including 22 black sailors.
+More than 260 crew members lost their lives in the incident, including 22 African American sailors.
 They are buried in Section 24, near a large memorial that features the ship's mast.